-Today’s blog is a guest post from my friend Monica, who occasionally sends over some wonderful content for me to share with you guys.
+Today’s blog is from my friend Monica, who occasionally sends over some wonderful content for me to share with you guys.
 Today she’s sharing her favourite things to bring back from a trip to Gascony in France.
 Caution, you might be hungry by the end of this post!

 I’m just back from another one of my pilgrimages to Gascony, a region in southwest France that I haven’t been able to get enough of since first visited in August 2012.
 When I go, I almost always go by ferry, so that I can drive my car and load it up with all kinds of local delights.